5 Great Expectation Setting Tricks Every Manager Needs

 • Vague or unclear expectations: One common mistake managers make is setting vague or ambiguous expectations.
 When expectations are not specific or measurable, it can be difficult for team members to understand what is expected of them, leading to confusion, misunderstandings, and poor performance.

 • Unrealistic expectations: Another mistake managers make is setting unrealistic expectations.
-When expectations are too high or unrealistic, team members may become demotivated or overwhelmed, leading to burnout and poor performance.
+When expectations are too high or unrealistic, team members are overwhelmed, leading to burnout and poor performance.

 • Inconsistent expectations: Managers may also make the mistake of setting inconsistent expectations.
 When expectations vary from day to day or from one team member to another, it can be difficult for them to know what is expected of them, which can lead to confusion and poor performance.